 You don't want your car burning through oil.
-This will require you to refill it more often and may also be an indication of some serious engine issues.
+This will require you to refill it more often and may also indicate serious engine issues.
 In most situations, burning through irregular amounts of oil is due to worn valve guides or piston rings.
 Valve seals may also be contributing to the issue.
 A car that burns through oil isn't difficult to diagnose.
-In fact, it's easy to see with your own eyes.
-If you pop the hood of your vehicle while the car is on and see a blue-colored smoke coming from the engine, it's usually a sign that you're going through excessive amounts of oil.
-And while you can just get into the habit of refilling the oil to normal levels every so often, it's not always the best habit to get into.
+It's easy to see with your own eyes.
+If you pop the hood of your vehicle while it is on and see blue-colored smoke coming from the engine, it's usually a sign that you're going through excessive amounts of oil.
+And while you can refill the oil to normal levels every so often, it's not always the best habit to get into.
 That's because it'll likely lead to an engine that runs rougher due to irregular amounts of oil passing through the cylinders.

 2. Poor Fuel Economy

 Poor fuel economy may mean your vehicle isn't going to pass an emissions test.
-It definitely means that you aren't maximizing its miles per gallon potential, which means you'll be spending more at the pump in the long run.
-There are so many reasons why your miles per gallon may be suffering that it can be difficult to pinpoint the underlying issue.
-That's why it's always best to make sure your car gets an inspection every year or two, to ensure that all of its moving parts are working well together.
-Some reasons for poor fuel economy include dirty air filters, off balance or poorly inflated tires, suspension issues, engine lagging, transmission problems or old oil.
-Another reason why a car's fuel economy may suffer is due to your driving habits.
-If you're a regular hard braker and a fast accelerator, your fuel economy won't be nearly as good compared to if you were to drive more conservatively (and safely).
+It means you aren't maximizing its miles-per-gallon potential, which means you'll spend more at the pump in the long run.
+There are so many reasons your miles per gallon may suffer that it can be challenging to pinpoint the underlying issue.
+That's why it's always best to ensure your car gets inspected every year or two, to ensure that all of its moving parts are working well together.
+Some reasons for poor fuel economy include dirty air filters, off-balance or poorly inflated tires, suspension issues, engine lagging, transmission problems, or old oil.
+Another reason a car's fuel economy may suffer is your driving habits.
+If you're a regular hard breaker and a fast accelerator, your fuel economy won't be as good as if you were to drive more conservatively (and safely).

 3. Alternator Failure

 The alternator essentially serves as the terminal that helps power your battery as you drive and distribute power to the various electrical systems of your vehicle as you're in gear.
-So, when an alternator goes bad, you're certain to know it.
-A dead battery, flickering or dimming headlights, or strange noises coming from your car can all indicate an issue with the alternator.
-If you suspect your alternator has gone bad, it's best to have the issue resolved immediately.
-That's because without an alternator, the vehicle will draw all of its energy from the battery, and this may cause the battery to drain and the vehicle to fail to start.
+So, when an alternator goes wrong, you're sure to know it.
+A dead battery, flickering or dimming headlights, or strange noises from your car can all indicate an issue with the alternator.
+If you suspect your alternator has gone wrong, it's best to have the issue resolved immediately.
+That's because, without an alternator, the vehicle will draw all of its energy from the battery, which may cause it to drain and fail to start.
 Unfortunately, new alternators aren't cheap.
-The average cost for a new alternator and installation can range anywhere from $500 to $1,000.
+The average cost for a new alternator and installation can range from $500 to $1,000.